isomerpages/moe-pasirrissec/_subject-combination/Subject Combinations Available/Upper Secondary Normal Academic.md

 Diploma in Tourism and Resort Management<br>
 Diploma International Logistic and Supply Chain Management

+**Assessment Criteria for POA**

+(To be upload soon)

-</p><p>Go to the <a href="#section-1">top</a></p>
+Go to the <a href="#section-1">top</a>

-<h3 id="section-6">Additional Mathematics</h3><p>The syllabus intends to prepare students adequately for O-Level Additional Mathematics.
+</p><h3 id="section-6">Additional Mathematics</h3><p>The syllabus intends to prepare students adequately for O-Level Additional Mathematics.
 The content is organised into three strands, namely, Algebra, Geometry and Trigonometry, and Calculus.
 Besides conceptual understanding and skill proficiency explicated in the content strands, important mathematical processes such as reasoning, communication and application (including the use of models) are also emphasised and assessed.<br><br>
 At Secondary 3, students from the express Normal (Academic) courses who are interested in mathematics and are more mathematically inclined can take up Additional Mathematics which provides greater breadth and depth of coverage of mathematics topics.
 The Additional Mathematics syllabuses introduce students to Calculus and Trigonometry besides extending the learning in Algebra and Geometry from the N-Level Mathematics syllabus.&nbsp;<br><br>The N(A)-Level Additional Mathematics syllabus aims to enable students who have an aptitude and interest in mathematics to:

 *   acquire mathematical concepts and skills for higher studies in mathematics and to support learning in the other subjects, with emphasis in the sciences, but not limited to the sciences;